-Watch gauges for signs of trouble.
+- Watch gauges for signs of trouble.

-Use your senses to check for problems (look, listen, smell, feel).
+- Use your senses to check for problems (look, listen, smell, feel).

-Check critical items when you stop:
+- · Check critical items when you stop:

-Tires, wheels and rims.
+- Tires, wheels and rims.

-Brakes.
+- Brakes.

-Brake and electrical connections to trailer.
+- · Lights and reflectors.

+- Brake and electrical connections to trailer.
 Trailer coupling devices.

-Cargo securement devices.
+- · Cargo securement devices.

-After-trip Inspection and Report.
+Post-trip Inspection and Report.
 You should do an after-trip inspection at the end of the trip, day, or tour of duty on each vehicle you operated.
 It may include filling out a vehicle condition report listing any problems you find.
 The inspection report helps a motor carrier know when the vehicle needs repairs.